garyfleming/bio-etc/unwritten-abstracts.md

 In this talk, I'll show you how to break out of the test column, and provide you with tools to use (like Example Mapping) in order to work better with your entire team.
 Through collaboration, communication, and exploration, I'll show you how to help your team from the very beginning of development, not just at the end.

 ---

----

-{FYI: this is the same talk as Quality Beyond Testing, but with a different abstract.
-Let's see which works.}

-## Being A Better Amigo

-100 Chars: Three amigos is a good technique for test collaborating sooner.
-We can do better.
-We can make change

-Learnings:

-* Learn to be an effective amigo
-* Figure out how you can be the star of your team by figuring out problems sooner
-* Use your inquisitive nature to push you and your team to new levels

-Three amigos.
-A technique created years ago to help testers have more of a voice in teams, earlier.
-Sometimes, though, it doesn't feel like that actually works.
-Why is that?

-It's increasingly important, as delivery speed increases due to continuous integration and continuous delivery, that we improve quality, and we do so earlier in the process.
-Common understanding, common issues, common insight.
-How do we use the test mindset to break down these key problems?

-Let me help you see the common dysfunctions of the three amigos sessions, and offer some advice on how we might improve.

----